cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 ##### Control Plane Authentication and Certificate Root of Trust

-The orchestrator administrators should configure all orchestrator control plane components such as controller-manager, scheduler, API server, and kubelet (if applicable) to communicate via mutual authentication and certificate validation with a periodically rotated certificate in addition to existing control plane hardening.
-The issuing CA can be a default orchestrator CA or an external CA. Particular attention should be given by the administrators to protect the CA's private key.
-For more information on extending or establishing trust, refer to the [identity portion of this paper](identity-and-access-management).
+The orchestrator administrators should configure all orchestrator control plane components to communicate via mutual authentication and certificate validation with a periodically rotated certificate in addition to existing control plane hardening.
+The issuing Certificate Authority (CA) can be a default orchestrator CA or an external CA. Particular attention should be given by the administrators to protect the CA's private key.
+For more information on extending or establishing trust, refer to the [Identity and Access Management](#identity-and-access-management) section.

 ##### Secrets Encryption